GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 ### Routing with React Router DOM

-The [react-router-dom](https://reacttraining.com/react-router/web/guides/quick-start) library handles routing similar to ExpressJS and other packages.
-Our `Main` component renders a handful of `Route` components that are passed a number of properties.
+The [react-router-dom](https://reacttraining.com/react-router/web/guides/quick-start) library handles routing similarly to [ExpressJS](https://expressjs.com/).
+Our `Main` component renders a handful of `Route` components that are each passed a few properties.

 ```tsx
 // File: client/src/components/Main/Main.tsx